 I have a friend who is a psychologist who specializes in family therapy.
 One of the reasons I love this friend is because she doesn’t seem to mind my endless supply of psychology of clutter questions.
 I’ll ask her a question, she’ll think about it for a week, and then she’ll provide me with a brilliant response.
-Every once in a while, she’ll even throw a question at me (like when she asked how I survive working seven feet away from my husband every day).

 A few months ago, I asked her to assist me with constructing a post to help mismatched couples.
 When I say “mismatched couples,” I’m talking about couples where one of the people in the relationship is clean and organized and the other person in the relationship is messy and disorganized AND at least one of the two people has animosity about the difference.
 (If no one seems to mind, then the pair isn’t mismatched.)
 The following advice derives from the conversations we’ve had on this topic since I first posed the question to her.
 If you’re a part of a mismatched couple, hopefully we can be of assistance.

 - When considering moving in with someone (romantic or otherwise), a person’s level of order and cleanliness should be part of the equation.
-Similar to how in pre-marriage counseling couples are asked to discuss finances, living arrangements and household expectations also should be discussed.
+Similar to how in pre-marriage counseling couples are asked to discuss finances, living arrangements, and household expectations also should be discussed.
 No one should be surprised six months into a living arrangement that his or her partner/roommate is messier or cleaner than one had hoped.

 - It is good to have ground rules for what to do when frustration takes hold.
 Here are some productive rules you might consider establishing:

 - No nagging.
 Treating someone with disrespect is never a good option.
 Either the person honors what you say the first time you say it, or they don’t.
 All nagging says is: “I believe you are an idiot and I think I have the right to constantly tell you that you’re an idiot.”
 No one responds well to that message.